 Master of Science in Technology

-The Master of Science in Technology program is designed to prepare and develop professionals to perform and function as leaders and skilled technologists in the industrial or educational environments.
+The Master of Science in Technology program is designed to prepare and develop professionals to perform and function as leaders and skilled engineer in the industrial or educational environments.

 The program includes three emphases: Technology Management, Information and Electrical Engineering Technology, and Metal Casting.